Oil Red O Stain, Isopropanol

 10. Wash gently in several changes of tap water.

-11. Blot excess water from slide; coverslip with Mount-Quick Aqueous Mounting Medium.
+11. Blot excess water from slide; coverslip with Mount-Quick Aqueous (Part 6271A) mounting medium.

 RESULTS: